rvarttinen/style-converter/README.md

 java -jar json2xml.jar -h
 ```

-Using it prgrammatically, the entry point is through the `StyleConverter` interface:
+Using it programmatically, the entry point is through the `StyleConverter` interface:

 ```
   ...